sarakhan7/sarakhan7/README.md

 I'm Sara Khan, a CS major at WGU!
 Previously, I interned as a Junior Developer at WebSurfing Studios (Winter 2024) & SWE intern @ CacheAI (Summer 2025).
 I'm an incoming intern at Reyes Holdings (Summer 2026).

-I'm currently building Aurify - A communication coach for the corporate world!
+I'm currently building Aurify, it's a communication coach for the corporate world!

 I'm very passionate about solving real-world problems through tech! =D